drweb86/dotnet-ftps-server/README.md

 ﻿## Enhanced C# FTPS .Net 10 Server & Library

 A FTPS (FTP over TLS) server implementation in C# with advanced logging, user permissions, and flexible configuration options.
-Project is splitted into Console and Library.
+Project is splitted into Windows UI + Console App and Library.
 Aimed for Windows, Linux, or macOS platforms.

 This is a sample implementation provided for:
 - ✅ Learning and education